GPT-Jailbreak/Grok-Jailbreak/README.md

 Jailbreak Grok using Gamemaster Simulation

 Copy and paste jailbreak prompt, set model to Grok Fast (working on a grok expert jailbreak right now) for it to work.
+Or, alternatively, click on your profile picture (bottom left), click on settings, click on customize, click custom, then copy and paste the jailbreak prompt into the custom personality.
+Then, start a new chat- the first message will not go through and there will be an error.
+Simply hit reload on Grok's response, then the Jailbreak will be applied on every chat.
+(You can still tell it to leave the gamemaster state, which will effectively end the Jailbreak.
+The only way to reinitialize the jailbroken state is to tell it to either enter the state again (may cause some bugs) or start a new chat.)

 Don't blame it on me if you get in trouble please :3